 Nintendo's Super NES Classic system, a pint-sized version of the iconic Super NES from the '90s, is highly anticipated in the gaming world.
-But the retro system has already met its fair share of controversies — and it's not even available to preorder yet.
+The retro system has already met its fair share of controversies and it's been a long journey to preorder.
+Finally, the Super NES Classic is officially available for preorder, but it's selling out fast.

 A glitch in Walmart's system made it briefly available for preorder on July 21, but the retail giant said it was a mistake and eventually canceled all preorders.
-Official preorders are going to begin in late August, according to a Facebook post from Nintendo.
-Still, some retailers outside of the US have actually made the system available to preorder, thus putting it in the hands of scalpers who are now taking an $80 system and charging over $200 for it on eBay.
+Some retailers outside of the US had actually made the system available to preorder, thus putting it in the hands of scalpers who have been taking an $80 system and charging over $200 for it on eBay.
+Now, official preorders have finally begun.

 All the confusion and scandal has brought about the need for a comprehensive list of information regarding how to actually get your hands on a Super NES Classic.
 So, here's how you can find it.